AY2324S2-CS2113T-T09-4/User-Guide/CS2101/UserGuide_2101.md

 To install Java on your computer, you can follow these steps:

-Visit the official Java website (https://www.java.com/en/download/) Download the appropriate Java installer for your operating system (Windows or macOS) Run the installer and follow the on-screen instructions to complete the installation
+Visit the official Java website (https://www.java.com/en/download/) Download the appropriate Java installer for your operating system (Windows) Run the installer and follow the on-screen instructions to complete the installation

 ###### [Back to Installation](#installation)